kp-de/data-eng-books-concepts-docs/DE-Concepts/Zach-BootCamp/041-Cumulative-Dataset-With-Array-Example.md

+- Cumulative datasets are used to maintain history data while processing current data.
+E.g. building DIM_Users table for facebook would need to keep and manage history of users.
+Yesterday data is cumulated history which needs to be merged with today's data

 - Cumulative datasets are a nice way to store aggregate data which can be used for rollups and further layers of aggregations, without having to scan the detailed data again and again.

 - The way we store cumulative data allows us to read the relevant data and aggs without having to shuffle the data or reading multiple records